tytydraco/yessleep/out/I_exorcised_a_demon_and_it_followed_me_home_It_will_cost_me_everything.md

 “How are you feeling, Junior?”
 I gasped.

-“Perfectly fine, thank you so much for asking, Father.”
+“Perfectly fine, thank you so much for asking, Uncle.”

 I clasped my nephew’s hands into my own.
 It felt like grasping a cold fish but his eyes shone like fire.
 “Thank you, Lord,” I whispered, tears in my eyes, “for healing my nephew.
 I will forever repay you with your kindness.”